swan-io/use-form/README.md

 Why another React form library 🤔?<br>
 Because, as silly as it seems, we didn't found any existing library which fits our existing needs:

-- We wanted validation strategies per field, because we fell in love with them when we read the [re-formality](https://github.com/MinimaHQ/re-formality) documentation (which is unfortunately only available for [ReScript](https://rescript-lang.org/)).
+- We want validation strategies per field, because we fell in love with them when we read the [re-formality](https://github.com/MinimaHQ/re-formality) documentation (which is unfortunately only available for [ReScript](https://rescript-lang.org/)).
-- It should be able to handle huge forms without a single performance hiccups.
+- It should be able to handle huge forms without a single performance hiccup.
 - Validation should be simple, reusable and testable (aka just functions).
 - It shouldn't even try to validate unmounted fields.
 - It should have some sort of built-in focus management (to improve the keyboard flow of our React Native forms).